DaSalba/Image2GB/README.md

-4. Copy the plugin's source files (.h and .c) to `C:\msys64\home\<USER>\` (that should be the default HOME folder unless you changed it during installation, and it's also the folder the MSYS2 terminal should load at startup, so you should be there already, check this with `pwd`).
+4. Copy the plugin's source files (.h and .c) to `C:\msys64\home\<USER>\` (that should be the default HOME folder unless you changed it during installation, and it is also the folder the MSYS2 terminal should load at startup, so you should be there already, check this with `pwd`).
 5. Run `gimptool-2.0.exe --install ./image2gb.c` to build and install.